Biku213/Multimedia-App/writeup.md

 ## Added Features

 - Search Feature - allows users to search for files based on their names.
-- Share Feature - responsible for sharing a selected file in different platforms(like Facebook and Twitter, based on the file's path and share text).
+- Filter Feature - enables a more structured and categorized view of files.

-## Elaboration of Search and Share features
+## Elaboration of Search and Filter features

 1. `Search Feature`